Giocrom/csv-converter/README.md

 ## HOW TO USE IT
-Once installed, put the file you want to convert inside of the program folder and then start the conversion with your terminal like this:
+Once installed, put the file you want to convert inside of the "Inout" folder and then start the conversion with your terminal like this:
 `./csvconverter input_file.csv output_file current_separator new_separator`
+You'll find the converted file in the "Output" folder!

 ## PARAMETERS